jadkins89/Recipe-Scraper/README.md

 ## Recipe Object

 Depending on the recipe, certain fields may be left blank.
 All fields are represented as strings or arrays of strings.
+The name, ingredients, and instructions property are required for schema validation.

 ```javascript
 {